Stillwater, Oklahoma: Media

 Stillwater's newspaper of record is the NewsPress, owned by the Community Newspaper Holdings, Inc. The community is also served by the weekly Stillwater Journal, owned and published by David and Lisa Sasser.
 The Daily O'Collegian has been published since 1895 as a daily paper by Oklahoma State University and is an affiliate of the College Media Network.

-Stillwater is also home to several radio stations, including Stillwater Radio that broadcasts on four stations: KSPI 780 AM, 80's, 90's and 2000's Rock; KSPI 94.3 FM, 80's, 90's and 2000's Rock; KVRO 101.1 FM, classic hits and home of Stillwater High School sports; KGFY 105.5 FM, country music and the home of Perkins-Tryon High School sports (in nearby Perkins, OK), and OSU women's basketball, soccer, and softball; and KSPI 93.7 FM, adult contemporary, and the home of OSU football, baseball, men's basketball, and wrestling.
+Stillwater is also home to several radio stations, including Stillwater Radio that broadcasts on four stations: KSPI 780 AM, 80s, 90s and 2000s Rock; KSPI 94.3 FM, 80s, 90s and 2000s Rock; KVRO 101.1 FM, classic hits and home of Stillwater High School sports; KGFY 105.5 FM, country music and the home of Perkins-Tryon High School sports (in nearby Perkins, Oklahoma), and OSU women's basketball, soccer, and softball; and KSPI 93.7 FM, adult contemporary, and the home of OSU football, baseball, men's basketball, and wrestling.
 KOSU 91.7 FM is owned by Oklahoma State University and is a National Public Radio station.

 White Peacock Publishing publishes Stillwater Living Magazine, a full-color monthly magazine.
 Stillwater Scene, published by Red Productions, is a monthly print and online magazine that focuses on local entertainment.

 Stillwater TV is a government-access television station airing on Suddenlink Communications’s channel 14.
 It broadcasts programming provided by the City of Stillwater, including live and rebroadcasts of Stillwater City Council and Planning Commission meetings.

-Stillwater citizens were featured in the news for threatening fellow citizens attempting to enforce public safety regulations related to COVID-19 "just three hours [after] the rule going into effect".
+Stillwater citizens were featured in the news for threatening fellow citizens attempting to enforce public safety regulations related to COVID-19, "just three hours [after] the rule going into effect".

 Sports

-As a college town, Stillwater is home to the Oklahoma State Cowboys and Cowgirls.
-Oklahoma State University teams have won 52 NCAA National Championships.
+Stillwater is home to the Oklahoma State Cowboys and Cowgirls.
+Oklahoma State University teams have won 53 NCAA National Championships, the majority of which have been in wrestling.
 Men's programs include baseball, basketball, football, cross country, golf, wrestling, tennis, and track and field.
 Women's programs include basketball, cross country, equestrian, soccer, softball, tennis, and track and field.

-The Oklahoma State Cowboys wrestling team is an NCAA Division I wrestling program and is one of five Big 12 Conference schools which participate in wrestling.
-The team has won 34 team national championships (plus an additional three which are unofficial) and 134 individual NCAA championships.
+The Oklahoma State Cowboys wrestling team is an NCAA Division I wrestling program and is one of five Big 12 Conference schools that participate in wrestling.
+The team has won 34 team national championships (plus an additional three, which are unofficial) and 134 individual NCAA championships, which are both NCAA records.
+Major sports facilities include Boone Pickens Stadium, Gallagher-Iba Arena, and O'Brate Stadium.

 Stillwater High School is a 6A-2 school.
 The Pioneers compete in football, volleyball, softball, cross country, cheerleading, pom, wrestling, basketball, swimming, baseball, golf, tennis, and soccer.